 3 Mins Read

-How’s this for a shocking fact: not all sugars on the supermarket shelf are vegan-friendly.
-Say what?
-Isn’t sugar from sugarcane?
-And isn’t that definitely a plant?
-Yes, but while sugar does not contain animal products, the process used to manufacture refined sugars can involve bone char – aka the bones of cows – making the end product unsuitable for vegans who avoid all food and non-food products that involve animals, animal cruelty and the exploitation of animals.
+Is sugar vegan?
+Why wouldn’t it be, right?
+How’s this for a shocking fact: not all sugars on the supermarket shelf are vegan.
+Even while sugar comes from the sugarcane plant and does not contain animal products, the process used to manufacture some refined sugars can involve bone char—cow bones.
 At this point, you might be wondering why companies even need to use bone char?
 And is the sugar in your pantry vegan?
 If not, where you can find vegan-friendly sugar?
 We’re here to answer all your questions.

 Why is bone char used to make sugar?